Panduza/panduza-doc/api/api_interface.md

 For example, a serial port or a polling timing might be useful for the power supply interface, but they don't describe a specific attribute of power supplies.

+### Attribute Polling Cycle

+Some attribute need to be monitored cyclicly by the driver.
+A polling cycle is the time in which each element is monitored once.

+The 'polling_cycle' is an Integer.
+It is the number of millisecond between two read of the value.

+-  0 : read as fast as possible
+- -1 : disable the polling

 ## Commands

 In order to pilot an interface, the client must send orders to the driver.